Pad See Ew, Thai street-food staple and restaurant favorite ~ stir fried noodles with soy sauce, shrimp and baby bok choy.

 - 3 Thai bird chilies, thinly sliced (or serrano)

-- 2-3 tbsp chopped roasted, salted peanuts
+- 2-3 tablespoon chopped roasted, salted peanuts

 - Lime wedges, for serving